theperiyar/periyarinternational/content/english/blog/kahoot-quiz.md

 ---

-Join us for an exciting Kahoot quiz on **Sunday, September 22, 2024**, that will challenge your knowledge of the book "Periyar 1000"!
+Join us for an exciting Kahoot quiz, that will challenge your knowledge of the book "Periyar 1000"!
 This interactive event is designed to engage participants in a fun and educational experience, exploring the profound ideas and history captured in the book.

 **General Rules:**